crubio/surfe-diem-api/README.md

 ACCESS_TOKEN_EXPIRE_MINUTES = 60(base)

 ````

+You can also use docker to do this if you prefer to run postgres in a container with `docker-compose -f docker-compose.yml up`.
+Use `psql` to create the database specified in .env

 ### Note: SECRET_KEY in this exmple is just a psudo key.
 You need to get a key for youself and you can get the SECRET_KEY  from fastapi documantion